mahima-jpatel/mmml/TESTREADME.md

 | **Ideal Use Case** | Focused, short reasoning chains | Complex, multi-hop, cross-domain reasoning |

 **In short:**
-- Self-RAG is *adaptive*.
+- Self-RAG is adaptive.
-- MCTS-RAG will be *strategic* — combining retrieval and reasoning through deliberate, tree-based exploration.
+- MCTS-RAG will be strategic — combining retrieval and reasoning through deliberate, tree-based exploration.

 ---